Compass card (British Columbia): Fares

-The paper-based Compass tickets are grey in colour with blue text (Adult) or orange text (Concession).
-Because of the smartcard circuitry laminate between the paper, they are not recyclable.

-TransLink released Compass wristbands in 2018 that function identically to Compass cards.
-TransLink also released Compass Minis in late 2019, which include a smaller version of the regular Compass card on a keychain.

 Stored value

 The following tables illustrates single trip fares during peak and off-peak hours for bus, SeaBus, and SkyTrain riders.

 Users must maintain a minimum of $0.01 value on the card to tap into buses, SkyTrain, or SeaBus, and a minimum of $4.50 to tap into West Coast Express.

 Other passes

 DayPasses, U-Passes, and one-, two-, or three-zone monthly passes can be loaded directly onto the Compass card, with the option to renew automatically every month.
 Users who register online benefit from the auto renewal and balance protection, which protects the stored value in the event of card loss or theft.
 Passes are used prior to Stored Value being used.